MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-sql-tables-query.md

 ---
-title:  Query Azure SQL external tables
+title:  Query SQL external tables
 description: This article describes how to query external tables based on SQL tables. ms.reviewer: orspodek ms.topic: reference ms.date: 04/18/2023
 ---

-# Query Azure SQL external tables
+# Query SQL external tables

 You can query a SQL external table just as you would query an Azure Data Explorer table.